BCIT-203/COMM-2216-User-Documentation-Assignment/docs/3-commit.md

-# How to Do, Undo, Revert, Redo, and Edit Previous Commits in Git
+# How to Do, Undo, Revert, Redo, and Edit Previous Commits

 ## Overview